gramineproject/contrib/Integrations/azure/ra_tls_maa/README.md

 ### Building MAA libraries

-There are two prerequisites:
-1. Gramine installed on the system.
+The only prerequisite is that Gramine v1.5 must be installed on the system.
-2. libcjson: `sudo apt-get install libcjson-dev` on Ubuntu.

 To build the `ra_tls_verify_maa.so` and `secret_prov_verify_maa.so` libraries, we use the meson build system: